On the foundations and applications of Lorentz-Finsler Geometry: Finslerian Relativity and Einstein equations

 \subsubsection{The effective viewpoint}

 As pointed out above (\S \ref{ss_discretization}, item \eqref{item_effective_discrete_cone}), aniso\-tropic cones may emerge as an effective model for propagation coming from any fundamental theory.
 In this vein, Girelli, Liberati and Sindoni \cite{GLS} noticed in 2007 that Planck-scale modifications to the usual energy-momentum relation (dispersion relations) in Quantum Gravity, can be understood by using Finsler geometry.
-These modifications are a common feature of all Quantum Gravity (QG) phenomenology approaches, and some models proposed that this phenomenology could be associated with an energy dependent geometry called ``rainbow metric''.
-The authors show that rainbow metrics are naturally described by Finsler geometry, then providing a rigorous mathematical framework for the possible geometric structures arising in the semiclassical regime of QG.
-Moreover, Edwards and Kosteleck\'y \cite{EK} connect effective field theories with Lorentz violation to Riemann-Finsler geometry and show that classical point-particle Lagrangians from Lorentz violating operators correspond to Finsler structures.
+These modifications are a common feature of many Quantum Gravity (QG) phenomenology approaches, and some models proposed that this phenomenology could be associated with an energy dependent geometry called ``rainbow metric''.
+The authors showed that rainbow metrics are naturally described by Finsler geometry, then providing a mathematical framework for the possible geometric structures arising in the semiclassical regime of QG.
+Moreover, Edwards and Kosteleck\'y \cite{EK} connected effective field theories with Lorentz violation to Finsler geometry and showed that classical point-particle Lagrangians from Lorentz violating operators correspond to Finsler structures.
 Major cosmological issues as dark matter have been also modeled effectively by using Finsler elements, but the requirements for such a modelization may be disputed and go beyond our scope, see for example \cite{ChanLi, Vacaru}.